WHO WE ARE

 Lindsey has four beautiful children and consistently places great emphasis on music in her home.
 She currently runs her own piano and vocal studio from home and also created Lulubelle Bakes - making wedding cakes and catering desserts for various events.
 She hopes to continue to help inspire others to reach their potential as through Women's ALI.

 Ashlynn Rhodes is the social media, marketing, and graphic design lead behind Women’s ALI.
 She graduated with a bachelor’s degree in Geography, with an emphasis in Tourism, from Brigham Young

 Creativity and design has always played a big role in her life through wedding planning and other various hobbies.
 Currently a mother to two, Ashlynn works from home and enjoys every minute of having the

 ability to be a part of such a wonderful program that allows others to pursue their dreams and interests.

 Graphic Design Specialist

-Stauney Segle grew up in the home of two designer parents who instilled a passion for creativity and imagination in her from a very young age.
-Stauney is certified in Adobe Illustrator and has won various design competitions at locally and nationally.
-She recently participated in the National System Thinking “Map the Sysytem” competition at Oxford, and won a title at the collegiate State SkillsUSA competition.
+Stauney Hansen grew up in the home of two designer parents who instilled a passion for creativity and imagination in her from a very young age.
+Stauney is certified in Adobe Illustrator and has won various design competitions locally and nationally.
+She recently participated in the National System Thinking “Map the System” competition at Oxford and won a title at the collegiate State SkillsUSA competition.